DandyQi/CentraBert/ReadMe.md

     --keep_layers=$((12-teacher_fine_tuning_layers)) \
     --version=student
 ```
-This process is basically the same as the above fine tuning.
-The only difference is that you need to specify the teacher model which is going to be distilled.

-### Merge
-Now, you can merge all task's branches into one model.
-Firstly, you have to create a branch config file like `conf/gather_branch.cfg` telling model to load which checkpoint
+### Step 3.
+Model Merging
+In the final step,  we merge the single task models into one multi-task model.
+To do this, we need to specify in the config file `conf/branch.cfg` which checkpoint to load,
+ and which are fine-tuned layers for each of the tasks:
 ```bash
 [ckpt_conf]
 mrpc = model/glue/student/mrpc/Lr-2e-05-Layers-4-2/ex-2/best_checkpoint/1623900741/model.ckpt-572